arangodb/docs/3.6/drivers/js-reference-collection-bulk-import.md

     ]
     ```

-  - a string or buffer containing a JSON array of keys followed by
+  - a string or buffer/blob containing a JSON array of keys followed by
     one JSON array of values per line, e.g.

     ```